nmukherjee/RNAroids/README.md

-# RNAroids
+# RNAroid Rage

-Steroid horomones produced by the adrenal cortext are physiologically important messengers.
-The goal of this research is to understand the gene regulatory mechanism underlying steroid hormone metabolism by quantifying RNA metabolism.
-The experiments are designed quantifying the rates of indvidual steps of RNA metabolism in human H295R cells dueing a timecourse response to a steroidogenic stimulus.
+## Steroid horomones produced by the adrenal cortext are important physiologically regulators.
+The goal of this research is to understand the RNA regulatory mechanisms, controlling steroid hormone metabolism.
+The experiments are designed to by quantifying RNA metabolism, specifically, the kinetics of indvidual steps of RNA metabolism in human H295R cells dueing a timecourse response to a steroidogenic stimulus.
 This relies on the combination of biochemical methods coupled to RNA-sequencing methods followed by principled computational analysis.
-We quantify RNA regulatory proceses using metabolic labeling of RNA and ribosome profiling.
+We will use metabolic labeling to infer the kinetics of synthesis, processing, and degradation.
+Ribosome profiling will be utilized to assess translation. **The goal is to identify post-transcriptional regulatory events, as well as infer putative regulators of these events.**

+## The workflow will be divided into the following sections:
+## Generate human steroidogenic transcriptome.
+## Infer synthesis, processing, and degradation rates from metabolic labeling.
+## Identify ORFs with ribosome profiling evidence consistent with translation.
+## Data integration (with emphasis on genes known to be important for steroidogenesis)
+### + Identify regulatory events
+### + Infer putative regulators
+###  + focus on ZFP36 family and/or miRNAs

+Need to include a table of the data
+6 timepoints (including untreated) in replicate.

-1. Generate the genome with annotations.
+## 1. Generate human steroidogenic transcriptome.
-2. Map all the different samples, SE and PE separately, without using any 2-pass options.
-3. Concatenate all SJ.out.tab files.
-Remove junctions on chrM (false positives, may slow down the 2nd pass).
+1. STAR 2-pass mapping strategy
+  + Map each sample using GENCODEv25 index
+  + Concatenate all new juctions (some filtering).
-4. Re-map all sample including new junctions.
+  + Re-map all sample including new junctions.

-mkfifo test_R1_A
-mkfifo test_R2_A

-gunzip -c test_R1_A.fastq.gz > test_R1_A &
-gunzip -c test_R2_A.fastq.gz > test_R2_A &

-umi_tools extract -I test_R1_A --read2-in=test_R2_A \
-  --bc-pattern=NNNNNNNN   --bc-pattern2=NNNNNNNN \
-  --stdout=processed.1.fastq --read2-out=processed.2.fastq \
-  -L stats.log

-rm test_R1_A test_R2_A stats.log

-gunzip -c test_R1
+2. Run stringtie with default parameters on each sample
+3. Merge stringtie-generated GTF:
+  + All samples
+  + Total RNA samples only
+  + 4sU samples only
+4. Assess utility of new transcripts.
+  + Probably filter out "intronic sense" transcripts since these could interfere with quantification of both primary and mature RNA levels.
+  + Many divergents that will not interfere with quantification and likely to be filtered out due to low expression in later steps.